MACANNAdev/P3-Battleships/README.md

 ### Code

--  Code institute project scope video
+-  Code institute project scope video code was used as framework for the code I built

+-  Code institute project scope read me

 ### Acknowledgements

--   My
+-   The tutoring team and Python Tutor!